Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Angular dependence of and its connection with gap symmetry

-We now turn to the general and interesting case in which both the orbital and Pauli paramagnetic effects are important.
-This case is broadly believed to be realized in several heavy fermion compounds, such as CeCoIn$_5$ and CeCu$_{2}$Si$_2$.
-As aforementioned, the concrete behaviors of $\theta$-dependent $H_{c2}$ are influenced by a number of parameters.
-In order to illustrate the numerical results and their physical implications, we vary one particular parameter while fixing all the rest parameters.
-In most of the following calculations, the gyromagnetic factor is taken to be $g = 1$.
-The influence of various values of $g$ will be analyzed separately.
+Finally we come to the interplay of orbital and Pauli paramagnetic effects, which are both important in some heavy fermion compounds, including CeCu$_{2}$Si$_2$ and CeCoIn$_5$.
+As aforementioned, the angular dependence of $H_{c2}$ is determined by a number of tuning parameters.
+To make the results as transparent as possible, we vary one single parameter at each time and fix all the rest parameters at certain values.

-As shown in Fig. \ref{Fig:Hc2t}, under the currently chosen parameters, the maxima of $H_{c2}$ locates along the antinodal directions at a relatively higher temperature $t = 0.9$.
+As shown in Fig.~\ref{Fig:Hc2t}, under the chosen parameters, the maxima of $H_{c2}$ locates along the antinodal directions at a relatively higher temperature $t = 0.9$.
 This behavior is very similar to that in the case of pure orbital effect.
-However, at a relatively lower temperature $t = 0.1$, the maxima of $H_{c2}$ are along the nodal directions where the $d_{x^2 - y^2}$-wave gap vanishes.
-Two conclusions can be immediately drawn: $H_{c2}$ does not always exhibit its maxima at the angles where the superconducting gap reaches its maximal value; the fourfold oscillation curves of $H_{c2}$ is shifted by $\pi/4$ as temperature grows in the range of $0 < T < T_c$.
+However, at a lower temperature $t = 0.1$, the maxima of $H_{c2}$ is along the nodal directions where the $d_{x^2 - y^2}$-wave gap vanishes.
+Two conclusions can be drawn: (\romannumeral1) $H_{c2}$ does not always exhibit its maxima at the angles where the superconducting gap is maximal; (\romannumeral2) the fourfold oscillation curves of $H_{c2}$ are shifted by $\pi/4$ as temperature grows across certain critical value $T^{*}$.

-From Fig. \ref{Fig:Hx2tCP}(a), we see that $H_{c2}$ first arises with growing $t$ and then decreases rapidly once $t$ exceeds a critical value.
-Apparently, such a non-monotonous $t$-dependence of $H_{c2}$ is a consequence of the interplay of both orbital and Pauli paramagnetic effects.
-On the other hand, the difference $\Delta H_{c2}$ shown in Fig. \ref{Fig:Hx2tCP}(b) is positive for small values of $t$ but becomes negative for larger values of $t$.
+We see from Fig.~\ref{Fig:Hc2t}(c) that $H_{c2}$ first increases with growing $t$, but decreases rapidly once $t$ exceeds a critical value.
+Such a non-monotonic $t$-dependence of $H_{c2}$ is clearly caused by the Pauli paramagnetic effect.
+Moreover, the difference $\Delta H_{c2}$ shown in Fig.~\ref{Fig:Hc2t}(d) is positive for small $t$ but becomes negative for larger values of $t$.

-Addition to temperature $t$, the concrete angular dependence of $H_{c2}$ is also strongly influenced by a number of other physical parameters, including critical temperature $T_c$, fermion velocity $v_0$, gyromagnetic factor $g$, and two Fermi surface factors $\lambda$ and $\gamma$.
-Indeed, different values of these parameters can lead to very different behaviors of $H_{c2}$.
-In the following, we show how $H_{c2}$ and $\Delta H_{c2}$ are changed as these parameters are varying.
-To simplify the analysis, we vary one particular parameter and fix all the other parameters in each figure.